FAQ’s and Policies

 What training services do you offer?

-I offer private coaching sessions where I teach you how to teach your dog.
-If you prefer to work independently or have an especially busy schedule, I also offer Private Walk + Trains, which is a neighborhood walk or nearby adventure where I work with your dog on pre-established training goals and behaviors.
+I offer home coaching sessions and walk+trains where I teach you how to teach your dog.
+If you prefer to work independently or have an especially busy schedule, I also offer private walk + trains, which is a neighborhood walk, nearby adventure, or home session where I work with your dog on pre-established training goals and behaviors.
 We’re working towards the same goals!

 What is your training philosophy?